 Most local artists don’t have the resources to rent the FirstOntario Concert Hall like McMaster’s Socrates Project did for Peggy Baker’s Who We Are in the Dark in March 2019.
 Instead, local artists have limited options when presenting their works.
 Smaller local venues, such as the Pearl Company and Artword Artbar have historically been supportive venues for dancers; however, the Pearl Company announced in October 2018 that it would be closing at a yet-to-be-named date.
 Artword Artbar; however, is still a regular host of dance performances, and the Cotton Factory, Citadel Theatre, Staircase Theatre, Red Church Café and others have started to provide space for training and performances.
 However, none of these venues are purpose built, which means it lacks critical features for the success of dance performance, such as proper flooring, rehearsal facilities and lighting.
 As a result, local dancers have turned to site-specific pieces, which encourage creativity and innovation in their performing (to accommodate the barriers of the space), but rarely provide a safe environment for a physically demanding activity or allow dancers to explore the maximum potential of a formal venue.
 Additionally, site specific and alternate performing sites (such as cafes or small theatres) are limited in their stage size, leaving dancers with minimal space to fully express their movement, as well as restricting their audience size and income potential.

-Currently, although Emmons considers herself to be a Hamilton-based artist, she does a lot of networking and training in Toronto and performing in Burlington, which not only has better facilities for dance, but also provides the spaces at a more affordable rate than Hamilton.
-Still, she is very clear that she would rather perform in her hometown for local audiences.
-“Hamilton audiences have been incredibly warm and encouraging,” she notes.
+Currently, although Emmons considers themself to be a Hamilton-based artist, they do a lot of networking and training in Toronto and performing in Burlington, which not only has better facilities for dance, but also provides the spaces at a more affordable rate than Hamilton.
+Still, Emmons is very clear that they would rather perform in their hometown for local audiences.
+“Hamilton audiences have been incredibly warm and encouraging,” Emmons notes.
 “The response to my work has been overwhelmingly positive.
 I want to dance here more.”